proofoftom/native-web/CONTRIBUTING.md

 ## Community

-If you need help, please reach out to Native core contributors and community members in the Native Slack #dev channel.
+If you need help, please reach out to Native core contributors and community members in the Native Chat's [#devs channel](https://chat.nativeproject.one/channel/devs).
 We'd love to hear from you and know what you're working on!